onqlavelabs/onqlave.docs/docs/external-sources/sdk-go.md

 defer service.Close()
 ```

-All Onqlave APIs must be invoked using an `Encryption` instance.
+All Onqlave APIs must be invoked using a `Encryption` instance.

 ### Encrypt